-Figure 6.
-Upper left panel: NR (RQ_z^4) plotted as a function of Q_z for NP sizes of 5, 15, and 25 nm and a magnetic field of 100 mT applied out-of-plane and measured with the samples in contact to an APTES substrate.
+Figure 6: Upper left panel: NR $(RQ_z^4)$ plotted as function of $Q_z$ for NP sizes of 5, 15 and 25 nm and a magnetic field of 100 mT applied out-of-plane and measured with the samples in contact to an APTES substrate.
 The solid lines represent fits to the data.
-Other panels: profile of nuclear SLD plotted as a function of distance from the Si (100) surface.
-Also included are the SLD values for the close-packed particle layers (gray areas).
-The dots show the SLD profile assuming zero roughness to aid identification of the distinctive layers, as defined in Figure 3.
-Error bars represent the statistical uncertainties propagated through the data normalization and with a one sigma confidence interval.
+Other panels: Profile of nuclear SLD plotted as function of distance from the Si (100) surface.
+Also included are the SLD values for the close-packed particle layers (grey areas).
+The dots show the SLD profile assuming zero roughness to aid identification of the distinctive layers, as defined in Fig. 3.
+Error bars represent the statistical uncertainties propagated through the data normalisation and with a one sigma confidence interval.